 IT vendors and partners must ensure that organizational records are protected, safeguarded, and disposed of securely.
 Nexelus strictly adheres to all applicable legal, regulatory, and contractual requirements regarding the collection, processing, and transmission of sensitive data such as Personally Identifiable Information (PII).

-Nexelus may choose to audit IT vendors and partners to ensure compliance with applicable security policies, as well as legal, regulatory, and contractual obligations.

 Vendor Inventory

 An inventory of third-party service providers shall be maintained, and will include: